 The Shivapuri Watershed and Wildlife Reserve

-The conservation area of Shivapuri spreads along the north of Kathmandu.
-The Jamacho Hill (also known as Nagarjuna Royal Forest), about 5 km outside of core Kathmandu is best suited for birding.
-This hill is a renowned site for bird enthusiasts with blue magpies, Kali pheasants, Bonelli's eagles, great Himalayan barbets, and many others.
+The conservation area of Shivapuri extends north of Kathmandu.
+The Jamacho Hill (also known as Nagarjuna Royal Forest), about 5 km outside of core Kathmandu, is best suited for birding.
+This hill is renowned for bird enthusiasts, with blue magpies, Kali pheasants, Bonelli eagles, great Himalayan barbets, and many others.

 The Valley Wetlands

-Tau Daha is among the most exciting wetlands for bird-watching in Kathmandu.
+Tau Daha is among the most exciting wetlands for bird-watching in Kathmandu Valley.
 The lake is a peaceful residence to over 40 species of birds and also sees the frequent visit of migratory birds.
-On the way back, you can also visit the Chovar gorge, another interesting site for peaceful birding.
+On the way back, you can also visit the Chovar Gorge, another interesting site for peaceful birding.

-The banks of Manohara (way to Bhaktapur) and Bagmati (the main River flowing from Shivapur to Chovar in the valley) serve as wetlands to many birds, including kingfishers, herons, ibis bill, wood sandpipers, etc.
+The banks of Manohara (the way to Bhaktapur) and Bagmati (the main River flowing from Shivapur to Chovar in the valley) serve as wetlands for many birds, including kingfishers, herons, ibis bill, and wood sandpipers.